shallomkanyori/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - You can assume that all values are only integers
 - Returns a new dictionary
 - You are not allowed to import any module

+**Task 10: Best score.**
+Write a function that returns a key with the biggest integer value.
+- Prototype: `def best_score(a_dictionary):`
+- You can assume that all values are only integers
+- If no score found, return `None`
+- You can assume all values are different
+- You are not allowed to import any module